 |Guidance 47: Career Exploration and Life Planning||Guidance 46: Introduction to the Transfer Process|

-Puente students have access to direct Counseling Services.
-The Puente Counselor Coordinator works closely with Puente students and is available to meet with them on a 1-1 basis.
-Puente students in the program are expected to meet with the counselor for personal counseling, to complete or update a comprehensive student educational plan (CSEP), to go over topics related to major requirements, life planning, career exploration, and transfer requirements, among other topics.
+Puente students work closely with their Puente counselor on a one-on-one basis for personal counseling, to complete or update a comprehensive student educational plan (CSEP), to go over topics related to major requirements, life planning, career exploration, and transfer requirements, among other topics.

 How do I join Puente?